yarec/react-layout-generator/README.md

 * Finish implementing editor
 * Add left and right align to RLGColumn
 * Implement RLGRow
-* Drop and touch
+* Touch
-* Serialization - should be possible now by saving/restoring params and positions
+* Serialization - should be possible now by saving/restoring params and layouts
 * Breakpoints
 * Additional generators
 * More tests